MyRequiem/spman/README.md

 ##### -b, --blacklist

-Show blacklisted packages in /etc/spman/blacklist
+Show blacklisted packages from /etc/spman/blacklist

 ![blacklist][9]

 ##### -u, --update

-Update local data for all repositories specified in /etc/spman/spman.conf
+Update local data for all repositories.
+The paths to the log files and lists of packages are specified in /etc/spman/spman.conf

 By default:
-* `/var/lib/spman/repository_name`  - PACKAGES.TXT or SLACKBUILDS.TXT
-* `/var/log/spman/repository_name`  - ChangeLog.txt
+* `/var/log/spman/repo_name/ChangeLog.txt`
+* `/var/lib/spman/repo_name/PACKAGES.TXT (or SLACKBUILDS.TXT)`

+where repo_name: slack, sbo, alienbob or multilib

-**NOTE**: You must run this command immediately after installing spman and configuring /etc/spman/spman.conf
+**NOTE**: You must run command `'spman --update'` immediately after installing spman and configuring /etc/spman/spman.conf

 ![update][10]

 ##### -t, --health

-Check health installed packages.
-Displayed detailed information about installed packages:
+Check the health of all installed packages on the system and display detailed information:

 ![health][11]